 For those who only eat hemp seeds and/or are environmentally exposed to the plant’s pollen in the air, the prevalence of problematic side effects seems to be quite minimal.

-Yes, even for those who were not noted for smoking, some studies have shown a relatively high percentage of positives on skin tests.
+Yes, even for those who were not noted for inhalation, some studies have shown a relatively high percentage of positives on skin tests.
 However as the Asthma and Allergy Foundation of America says (8):

 “A positive test result for food allergy is not, in and of itself, diagnostic for food allergy.”